-The Revised Application purports to incorporate certain changes to the pilot program agreed to during the March 2008 public workshop, as well as subsequent correspondence between the parties.
-The Company proposes to install approximately 600 remote disconnect collars which utilize Power Line Carrier (PLC) as the communication protocol.
+The Company proposes to install approximately 600 remote disconnect collars which would utilize Power Line Carrier (PLC) as the communication protocol.
 The devices would allow for the remote enabling and disabling of electric service from Avista's office.
-According to the Company's Revised Application, customers selected for the pilot would include those customers with 200 amp services that meet at least one of the following additional criteria:
+According to the Company's Revised Application, customers selected for the pilot would include customers with 200 amp services that meet at least one of the following criteria:

-• Premises where employee safety is a concern, i.e., customers who have threatened to harm Avista employees or property, premises where there is a danger from animals, or premises that have an obstructed access to the meter;

-- Customers who have previously had two field collection visits or disconnection in the preceding 12 months; and - Excluded will be CARES customers, customers subject to the moratorium, who are on a winter payment plan; customers who have provided medical certificates, or who have made satisfactory payment arrangements.
+- Premises where employee safety is a concern, i.e., customers who have threatened to harm Avista employees or property, premises where there is a danger from animals, or premises that have an obstructed access to the meter; - Customers who have previously had two field collection visits or disconnection in the preceding 12 months; and - Excluded will be CARES customers, customers subject to the moratorium, who are on a winter payment plan; who have provided medical certificates, or who have made satisfactory payment arrangements.

-Revised Application at 3.
+Revised Application at p.
+3.